ccoutant/dwarf-locations/chapter2-diffs.md

 will be implicitly converted to a memory location in the default address space.</span>

-<span class="add">The following operations push memory locations onto the stack:</span>
+<span class="add">The following operations push memory locations onto the DWARF expression stack:</span>

 1. `DW_OP_addr`
     The `DW_OP_addr` operation has a single operand that encodes